Polyfolds: A First and Second Look

 \begin{example}\rm In applications to splicings obtained from pregluing constructions as in Example~\ref{ex:pregluing_retraction}, a canonical candidate for a Fredholm filling is given by applying the linearized operator on the image of the antigluing, while the nonlinear operator (the gradient flow or Cauchy-Riemann operator) acts only on the image of the gluing.
 In the case of Morse theory, this is being worked out in \cite{AW}.
 For an analogous simplified case of Hamiltonian Floer theory see \cite{w:fred}. \end{example}

-Recall that sc$^{+}$-sections play a role of perturbations.
-The following stability result, which was proven in \cite{HoferWysockiZehnder2} under a slightly different settings, is extremely important for the perturbation theory.
+Recall that sc$^{+}$-sections play the role of perturbations.
+The following stability result (which was first proven in \cite{HoferWysockiZehnder2} under slightly different assumptions) is extremely important for the perturbation theory.
 It is the polyfold analogue of the classical Fredholm theory fact that the sum of a Fredholm operator and a compact operator is again Fredholm.